pmoris/ImRex/README.md

 When using our results or modelling approach in a publication, please cite our preprint: [https://doi.org/10.1101/2019.12.18.880146](https://doi.org/10.1101/2019.12.18.880146):

 >Moris, Pieter, Joey De Pauw, Anna Postovskaya, Benson Ogunjimi, Kris Laukens, and Pieter Meysman.
 2019.
-"Treating Biomolecular Interaction As An Image Classification Problem – A Case Study On T-Cell Receptor-Epitope Recognition Prediction". doi:10.1101/2019.12.18.880146.
+"Current challenges for epitope-agnostic TCR interaction prediction and a new perspective derived from image classification". doi:10.1101/2019.12.18.880146.

 ## Authors